The Marmot with the CollarDiary of a Philosopher

 The word “childhood” seemed excessive.
 I wished to protest; but she did not allow herself to be interrupted.
 The words rolled from her lips more abundantly, more impetuously than the stream of the torrent that roars at the base of the valley.

 “Yes,” she exclaimed, “as a vestige of childhood!
 What is this fear of the sleep of the Long Night, if not a vestige of childhood?
 Nature has willed this sleep.
 I trust in Nature.
 All that she does is done well.
 And if it were true that she erred, still we could not correct her.
 There is the nihilism of your Philosophy.
 It ends always in wishing to correct Nature, never in having the power to do so.
 What does it matter to us if anything happens while we sleep?
 Are we better protected when we are awake?
 Was my late last husband not at my side, frolicking with me on the new grass, the first day of the Moon of Love, when death struck him?
 Men, you say, took possession of you while you were asleep.
-Have they never taken a Marmot during the heat of summer?
-You wish to know what winter is.
+Have they never taken a Marmot during the heat of Summer?
+You wish to know what Winter is.
 Unwholesome curiosity!
 Winter is winter.
-What use to me are some scintillations of snowflakes and the majesty of a silence that the least wind can disturb?
-The beauty of winter consists for me in lying deeply asleep beside my husband and my children.
+What use to me are a few scintillations of Snowflakes and the majesty of a silence that the least wind can disturb?
+The beauty of Winter consists for me in lying fast asleep beside my husband and my children.
 Happy the races that sleep!
 Do you not see that these Hares, who never sleep, are the most melancholic of all the animals of the mountain?
 They are unhappy because they live from Philosophy.
-The instinct of Nature, who wills not that a race should perish, makes them seek each other out in the springtime; beside that, what do they know of each other?
+The instinct of Nature, who wills not that a race should perish, makes them to seek each other out in the Springtime; beside that, what do they know of each other?
 Do they know only themselves?
 They know Philosophy.
 Dismal Philosophy, which makes of a living animal an egotistical dreamer.
-Sleep makes the joy of life.
+Sleep is the source of the joy of life.
 There is more joy in one single Marmot who sleeps than in ten Hares who do not sleep.
 You desire mysteries!
 What good is it to seek them so far away!
 Is not everything a mystery, within us and around us?
-Will you be any further advanced when you know how many moons the Long Night lasts?
+Will you be any further advanced when you know how many Moons the Long Night lasts?
 Suppose that it lasts six months, so be it.
-Six moons of rest seem not too many to compensate six moons of restlessness.
+Six Moons of rest seem not too many to compensate six Moons of restlessness.
 The great mystery is Nature, who contains all other in herself.
 We do not know what Nature is; but whoever closes not his ears, hears her voice.
 I hear her myself, I hear her clearly, and I follow her.
 She commands me to love you, and I love you: this is my Philosophy.”

 Thus spoke my wife, and it seemed that her discourse must not reach any conclusion.
-As she was uttering these last words, she threw herself into my arms, which were open, and embraced me with a force so extraordinary that I nearly suffocated.
+As she was uttering these last words, she threw herself into my arms, which were open, and embraced me with a strength so extraordinary that I nearly suffocated.
 I could not say if this long disquisition gave me pain or pleasure.
 The one and the other.
 My wife is adorable.
 She is infinitely superior to me.
-Perhaps she has chosen the good portion.
+Perhaps she has chosen the right lot.
 Would that we had chosen in the same way!

 M.03.02.03.06 / M.195